Tanystropheus: Recent studies and the rejection of "prolacertiform" monophyly (2000s-present)

-The following cladogram is from the most stable analysis preferred by Spiekman et al. (2021), with ratio (continuous) characters included, certain characters ordered, and five wildcard taxa excluded: Czatkowiella harae, Tanystropheus “conspicuus”, “Tanystropheus antiquus", Orovenator mayorum and Elessaurus gondwanoccidens.
+A 2024 study recognized Trachelosaurus as a close relative of Dinocephalosaurus, with their family as the sister taxon to Tanystropheidae.
+Dinocephalosauridae was renamed to Trachelosauridae, and the Trachelosauridae + Tanystropheidae clade was given the name Tanysauria.The following cladogram is a simplified representation of the most stable analysis preferred by Spiekman et al. (2021), analysis 4.
+In this particular analysis, ratio (continuous) characters are included, certain characters are ordered, and five wildcard taxa are excluded before running the analysis: Czatkowiella harae, Tanystropheus "conspicuus", "Tanystropheus antiquus", Orovenator mayorum and Elessaurus gondwanoccidens.

 Paleoecology

 Diet

-The diet of Tanystropheus has been controversial in the past, although most recent studies consider it a piscivorous (fish-eating) reptile.
-The teeth at the front of the narrow snout were long, conical, and interlocking, similar to those of nothosaurs and plesiosaurs.
+The diet of Tanystropheus has been strongly debated in the past, though most recent studies consider it a piscivorous (fish-eating) reptile.
+The teeth at the front of the snout are long, conical, and interlocking, similar to those of nothosaurs and plesiosaurs.
 This was likely an adaptation for catching aquatic prey.
-Additionally, hooklets from cephalopod tentacles and what may be fish scales have been found near the belly regions of some specimens, further support for a piscivorous lifestyle.
+Additionally, fish scales and hooklets from cephalopod tentacles have been found in the stomach region of some specimens, further support for a piscivorous diet.

-However, small specimens of the genus possess an additional, more unusual form of teeth.
-This form of teeth, which occurred in the rear part of the jaws behind the interlocking front teeth, were tricuspid (three-pronged), with a long and pointed central cusp and smaller cusps in front of and behind the central cusp.
-Wild (1974) considered these three-cusped teeth to be an adaptation for gripping insects.
-Cox (1985) noted that marine iguanas also had three-cusped teeth, and that Tanystropheus likely fed on marine algae like that species of lizard.
-Taylor (1989) rejected both of these hypotheses, as he considered the neck of Tanystropheus to be too inflexible for the animal to be successful at either diet.
+Small specimens from Monte San Giorgio (T. longobardicus) are noted to possess tricuspid teeth at the back of the jaw.
+This shape is unorthodox and uncommon among extinct or living reptiles.
+Wild (1973/1974) considered these three-cusped teeth to be an adaptation for gripping insects.
+Cox (1985) noted that marine iguanas, which feed on algae, also have three-cusped teeth.
+As a result, he attributed the same preferences to Tanystropheus.
+Taylor (1989) rejected both of these hypotheses, as he interpreted the neck of Tanystropheus to be too inflexible for the animal to be successful at either lifestyle.